The Peace of Westphalia

 Lutheran or Catholic, the people of the territory must be as well.

-in a territory embracing a different religion could emigrate to a more
+embracing a different religion could emigrate to a more appropriate

-appropriate principality.
-Augsburg succeeded in keeping a tenuous peace in the
+principality.
+Augsburg succeeded in keeping a tenuous peace in the Empire for

-Empire for more than half a century.
+more than half a century.
 It ultimately fell apart for two reasons.
+First, it

-First, it did not foresee the success of Calvinism.
-Augsburg did not allow for
+did not foresee the success of Calvinism.
+Augsburg did not allow for just any

-just any state religion, but only Lutheranism and Catholicism.
-Calvinism thus
+state religion, but only Lutheranism and Catholicism.
+Calvinism thus posed a

-posed a threat to both recognized parties.
-However, over the course of the
+threat to both recognized parties.
+However, over the course of the Thirty

-Thirty Years’ War, Lutherans and Calvinists began to unify their efforts
+Years’ War, Lutherans and Calvinists began to unify their efforts against the

-against the common enemy of Catholicism.533 This made it easier to include
+common enemy of Catholicism.533 This made it easier to include Calvinists in

-Calvinists in any new settlement.
-The Peace of Augsburg also collapsed due to
+any new settlement.
+The Peace of Augsburg also collapsed due to the popular

-contributed to the destabilization of the Empire.
-Negotiators knew that if the
+Germany and contributed to the destabilization of the Empire.
+Negotiators knew

-1648 peace were to last, significant adjustments would need to be made to the
+that if the 1648 peace were to last, significant adjustments would need to be

 These adjustments